CALCULATE YOUR SIP RETURNS

 Right Entitlement Share price (Base price on the first day of trading) = Closing price of the stock at the time of issue opening less Right Issue Offer price.

-Let’s suppose the closing share price of the company on 20th Dec 2021 is Rs.120.
-Therefore, the RE trading price will be set at Rs 40 (120-80), after which the price will fluctuate depending on the demand and supply of the RE.
+Therefore, the RE trading price will ideally open around ₹40.
+From there, the price will fluctuate depending on the demand and supply of the RE on the stock exchange.

 The Rights Entitlement Letter will state clearly how many equity shares each eligible equity shareholder is entitled to.
 A shareholder who applies for the issue may: